Join us at our Annual Golf Event:

-*Denotes that all funding listed has been matched by Alex’s Lemonade Stand Foundation, increasing the donation to twice the amount shown.
+*Denotes that this funding has been matched by Alex’s Lemonade Stand Foundation, thereby doubling our funding for this grant.

 See All Projects Co-funded With Alex's Lemonade Stand Foundation